-Acorn Squash is a winter squash with dark green skin, but it’s not unusual to see some whose skin is coloured with blotches of green and orange.
+Acorn Squash (aka Pepper Squash) is a winter squash with dark green skin, but it’s not unusual to see some cultivars whose skin is coloured with blotches of green and orange.

-The rind is quite hard.
-The upside of this is that it holds together well for baking and transferring to a plate.
+The rinds are quite hard.
+The upside of this is that the rind holds together well for baking and transferring to a plate.
 The downside is that it requires a firm arm to cut it in half when you are preparing it.
-The squash inside, however, is very sweet and easy to cook.

 Low fat: Instead of dotting with butter, sprinkle with orange juice.

 In Risotto: Cube it, fry in olive oil with a little garlic until tender, then stir into a risotto which is just about ready.

 “Acorn squash are best kept at 10 C with 60% relative humidity.
 They will store for 5 to 8 weeks.
 It is important to maintain greenness on acorn squash as yellowing indicates that the flesh is becoming stringy.”
 Munro, Derek.
 B. and Earnest Small.
 Vegetables of Canada.
 Ottawa: National Research Press.
 1997.
 Page 183.

 Acorn squash varieties were grown by Native Americans.
 The variety now known as Table Queen was introduced commercially in 1913:

 “Table Queen, a heart-shaped squash, was first introduced by the Iowa Seed company in Des Moines, Iowa, in 1913.”
 Fertig, Juila.
 Heartland: The Cookbook.
 Kansas City, Missouri: Andrews McMeel Publishing.
 2011.
 Page 167.

 Table Queen is also known as ‘Des Moines’ or ‘Danish’ squash.
 Seedsavers Catalog.
 Squash, Table Queen.
 Accessed March 2016 at http://www.seedsavers.org/table-queen-organic-squash